Madrine256/Product-preview-card/README.md

 ### Useful resources

-[for more info](https://www.freecodecamp.org/news/gitignore-file-how-to-ignore-files-and-folders-in-git/) - Learn to use .gitignore file
+[Click here for info on gitignore](https://www.freecodecamp.org/news/gitignore-file-how-to-ignore-files-and-folders-in-git/) - Learn to use .gitignore file

 ## Author